wagtail/wagtail-localize/docs/tutorial/1-starting-a-new-project.md

     pip install wagtail-localize

-Now we need to configure it TODO
+Now we need to configure it.

 In `mysite/settings/base.py`, add `wagtail_localize` into `INSTALLED_APPS` above the Wagtail apps: